Board Member Job Description

 3) Help the Board to reach group decisions.

-4) Maintain awareness of changing needs in community
+4) Maintain awareness of changing needs in the community

 6) Perform the job effectively by constantly evaluating one’s changing role contribution to the board.